 When the leveling cylinder safety stops are installed on the leveling cylinders, the chassis cannot rotate.
 The stops must be installed before working on or around the leveling system and also when hauling the combine.
 It is recommended that the stops be used during long-term storage.
-When the stops are not being used, they should be stored on the hangar brackets located on the left and right sides of the undercarriage, just outside of the leveling cylinders.
+When the stops are not being used, they should be stored in the combine cab.
 The shipping spacers will have to be trimmed if Leveling Cylinder Stops have been used for a mechanical safety stop.